-There were procedures in place for monitoring and managing risks to patient and staff safety.
+- There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a health and safety policy available.
-The service manager, in conjunction with the building owners and operators,

-- had up to date fire risk assessments and took part in regular fire drills and alarm tests for the site.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
+The service manager told us that risk assessments such as those for fire risk had been carried out by the owner of the building, but that they had not provided copies of these. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
 Clinical equipment that required calibration was calibrated according to the manufacturer's guidance.
-The site operators had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella are bacteria which can contaminate water systems in buildings) which the service were involved in. - There were systems in place to ensure the safety of the out of hours vehicles operated from the provider headquarters.
+The site operators had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a bacterium which can contaminate water systems in buildings) which the service were involved in. - There were systems in place to ensure the safety of the out of hours vehicles operated from the provider headquarters.
 The service used a comprehensive checklist which was undertaken by the driver at the beginning of each shift.
 Records were kept of MOT and servicing requirements.
-We checked the vehicles and found that they were clean, tidy and appeared to be in good working condition. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+We checked the vehicles and found that they were clean, tidy and were in good working condition. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
 The inspection team saw evidence that the rota system was effective in ensuring that there were enough staff on duty to meet expected demand. - National Quality Requirement (NQR) 7 states that the provider must demonstrate their ability to match their capacity to meet predictable fluctuations in demand for their contracted service, especially at periods of peak demand.
 They must also have robust contingency policies for those circumstances in which they may be unable to meet unexpected demand.
 The service had thorough documented policies and staffing levels were reviewed monthly.